thevickypedia/functional_programming/README.md

 The whole point of this project is to explain how different functional programming concepts work.
-The intention is not to prove one over the other as that depends on various various other factors.
+The intention is not to prove one over the other as that depends on various other factors.
 Most concepts here are extremely useful for web crawling and I/O handling applications.